Things to Do in Benin in July

 While the main festival is in January, smaller drum ceremonies and spirit possession dances continue in Ouidah and Abomey through mid-July.
 You'll hear the deep thud of agbasa drums from roadside compounds after 10 PM, and locals invite respectful observers to sit on woven mats under kapok trees.

 Cotonou's Place des Martyrs hosts a three-day street-food takeover where women from the Zou region sell akassa (fermented corn porridge) alongside spicy goat kedjenou.
-The air smells of wood smoke and Scotch-bonnet peppers; plastic chairs fill up fast by 7 PM when the live afrobeat bands start.
+The air smells of wood smoke and Scotch-bonnet peppers.
+Plastic chairs fill up fast by 7 PM when the live afrobeat bands start.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid